darenasc/data-science-for-good/README.md

 * [The Open Knowledge Foundation](https://okfn.org).
 A world where knowledge creates power for the many, not for the few.
 * [University of Chicago, Data Science for Social Good](https://dssg.uchicago.edu/).
 We’re training data scientists to tackle problems that really matter.
 * [AI for Good Foundation](https://ai4good.org).
 Make the world a better place through AI.
+* [Partnership on AI](https://www.partnershiponai.org).
+Bringing together diverse, global voices to realize the promise of artificial intelligence.

 ## Projects
 * [UN Sustainable Development Goals](http://www.un.org/sustainabledevelopment/sustainable-development-goals/)